Who is Finland’s partying prime minister Sanna Marin?

 Also visible in the footage, according to Finland’s Iltalehti newspaper, are a number of Finnish celebrities including the singer Alma, social media influencer Janita Autio, TV host Tinni Wikstrom, YouTuber Ilona Ylikorpi, radio host Karoliina Tuominen, stylist Vesa Silver and another MP from Ms Marin’s own party, Ilmari Nurminen.

-Opposition politicians have been quick to capitalise on the affair, which some conservative Finns appear to believe amounts to unbecoming conduct in a political leader and have called for the PM to take a drug test over claims the word “jauojengi” is used in the video, possibly an allusion to cocaine.
+Opposition politicians were quick to capitalise on the affair, which some conservative Finns appear to believe amounts to unbecoming conduct in a political leader and called for the PM to take a drug test over claims the word “jauojengi” is used in the video, possibly an allusion to cocaine.

-Ms Marin, who spearheads a coalition of five parties, has already expressed her willingness to oblige, declaring: “I have nothing to hide.
+Ms Marin, who spearheads a coalition of five parties, quickly expressed her willingness to oblige, declaring: “I have nothing to hide.
 I have never taken drugs.

 “Personally, I did not take drugs, nor did I consume anything other than alcohol.
 I danced, sang, and partied – perfectly legal things.
 And I’ve never been in a situation where I’ve seen or known of others [using drugs].”